Walking Tours in Manchester by Jonathan Schofield

 The Manchester Pub Walkabout

-The Manchester Pub Walkabout at Manchester Central Library, Manchester, Until 6 December 2025, from £25.00 - Book now
+The Manchester Pub Walkabout at Manchester Central Library, Manchester, Until 5 June 2027, From £25.00 - Book now

 Stagger across three hundred years of Manchester’s drinking history in one of the city’s most fun-loving walking tours, packed with fascinating stories, brilliantly bizarre facts and hilarious fun and games.